 In the case of GER, you would notice your baby spitting up mucus and vomiting due to the forceful expulsion of gastric material from the mouth.
 Besides spitting up and vomiting, if your baby cries excessively (colic), has trouble swallowing, feels irritable after feeding, or gags continuously, it could be GER (3).

 This is a condition of the gastrointestinal tract that may cause your baby to spit up and vomit.
 In pyloric stenosis, the lower part of the stomach that connects the intestines (pylorus) narrows, preventing the food from the stomach from entering the small intestine.

 This condition affects three out of 1,000 babies in the U.S., and male babies are four times at a higher risk of developing it than female babies.
-Babies with pyloric stenosis are not born with it but develop it between three and five weeks.
-Although the exact cause is unknown, it is seen in babies whose mothers took antibiotics during the end or of pregnancy or breastfeeding.
+Babies with pyloric stenosis are not born with it but develop it between three and five weeks of life.
+Although the exact cause is unknown, it is seen in babies whose mothers took antibiotics during the end of pregnancy or breastfeeding.

 Along with spitting, you may also notice projectile vomiting, which is characterized by the forceful ejection of breast milk or formula from the mouth, fewer and smaller stools, failure to gain weight, and lethargy (4).

 Sometimes, throat infections can also lead to the spitting up of mucus in babies.
 One such infection is epiglottitis, a severe infection of the flap of tissue above the vocal cords.
 It generally covers the windpipe during swallowing.
 Along with drooling and spitting, this condition also causes severe sore throat and fever (5).
 Note that your baby requires emergency care if they have this condition, as it could shut off the airway.